 The State Department’s travel warnings are of particular importance as the University will not fund or endorse programs in countries assigned certain travel-warning levels.
 See https://international.princeton.edu/global-safety-security for information about this policy and possible exemptions.

-The State Department uses a scale from 1 to 4 to assess travel safety, suggesting travelers "exercise normal precautions," in Level 1 countries, "exercise increased caution," in Level 2 countries, "reconsider travel" to any Level 3 country, and "not travel" to any country assessed at Level 4.
+The State Department updates their warnings regularly using a scale from 1 to 4 to assess travel safety, suggesting travelers "exercise normal precautions," in Level 1 countries, "exercise increased caution," in Level 2 countries, "reconsider travel" to any Level 3 country, and "not travel" to any country assessed at Level 4.
 It is certain that the University will not fund any study in a country in the Level 4 category and highly unlikely that they would do so to countries in the Level 3 range.
-We do not suggest travel to these countries and study-abroad programs may not be not operating in some of them.
-There are excellent programs in a number of countries in the Level 1 category.
-For programs in Level 2 countries, you should consult the Office of International Study.
+We do not suggest travel to these countries as study-abroad programs may not be not operating in some of them.
+There are excellent programs in a number of countries in the Level 1 and 2 categories.
+For travel to any programs, you should consult the Office of International Study.

 Level 1: Kuwait and Qatar

-Level 2: Algeria, Bahrain, Djbouti, Jordan, Morocco, Oman, Tunisia, and the United Arab Emirates
+Level 2: Algeria, Bahrain, Comoros, Djibouti, Egypt, Jordan, Morocco, Oman, Saudi Arabia, Tunisia, and the United Arab Emirates

-Level 4: Gaza, Iraq, Libya, Somalia, South Sudan, Sudan, Syria, and Yemen
+Level 4: Gaza, Iraq, Lebanon, Libya, Somalia, South Sudan, Sudan, Syria, and Yemen